 The District's revenues, expenditures, and fund balances are tracked in the accounting system by numerous sources of funds.
 The fund balances of these sources of funds are combined to derive the District's total fund balances by fund.
 It is uncommon for an individual source of funds to contain restricted and unrestricted (committed, assigned, or unassigned) funds.
-The District does not have a policy addressing whether it considers restricted and unrestricted amounts to have been spent when expenditures are incurred for purposes for which both restricted and unrestricted amounts are available.
+The District does not have a policy addressing whether it considers restricted or unrestricted amounts to have been spent when expenditures are incurred for purposes for which both restricted and unrestricted amounts are available.
 District personnel decide which resources (source of funds) to use at the time expenditures are incurred.
-For classification of fund balance amounts, restricted resources to use within the unrestricted fund balances when committed, assigned, or unassigned fund balances are available.
+For classification of fund balance amounts, restricted resources are considered spent before unrestricted.
+The District does not have a policy addressing which resources to use within the unrestricted fund balances when committed, assigned, or unassigned fund balances are available.
 When expenditures are incurred for purposes for which amounts in any of the unrestricted fund balance classifications could be used, committed amounts are reduced first, followed by assigned amounts, and then unassigned amounts.